srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 2. Use config editor, select the database fm_config, select the collection master_fm, click on the document to edit it

-3. If sanajaya.atimotors.com is accessible
+3. If sanajaya.atimotors.com is accessible, you don't have to follow the remaining steps(steps 4-6)
     a.
 Change the below mentioned parameters in the document, save the same
     ```
     api_key: '<api_key generated for the customer>'
     send_updates: true
     ```

-4. If you are be able to ssh to FM server via another machine which has access to sanjaya.atimotors.com, then a reverse tunnel can be setup to access sanjaya.atimotors.com
+4. If sanajaya.atimotors.com is not accessible but you are be able to ssh to FM server via another machine which has access to sanjaya.atimotors.com, then a reverse tunnel can be setup to access sanjaya.atimotors.com

-5. To setup reverse tunnel, get mfm_rev_tunnel.tar from downloads section on the dashboard and copy the same to the machine which has access sanjaya.atimotors.com(pingable) and has ssh access to the FM server, do the following
+5. To setup reverse tunnel, get mfm_rev_tunnel.tar from the downloads section on the dashboard and copy the same to the machine which has access sanjaya.atimotors.com(pingable) and has ssh access to the FM server, do the following
 ```
 tar -xvf mfm_rev_tunnel.tar ## This is for Linux, something similar has to be done for other os
 cd mfm_rev_tunnel